Nobody is certain what will happen next. Deforestation, drainage of wetlands,

 chlorofluorocarbons (CFCs) and other greenhouse gases is expected to

-increase by 30% during the next 50 years.
+increase as much as 30% during the next 50 years.

 ultra-violet radiation is already being rapidly depleted and the